Musk abandons deal to buy Twitter; company says it will sue

 “It just seems as if they’re hiding something,” said Bouzy, who also believes the number of fake or spam Twitter accounts is higher than what the company has reported.

-Musk's lawyer also alleged that Twitter broke the agreement when it fired its revenue product leader and general manager of consumers and laid off a third of its talent-acquisition team.
+Musk's lawyer also alleged that Twitter broke the agreement when it fired two top managers and laid off a third of its talent-acquisition team.

 The sale agreement, he wrote, required Twitter to “seek and obtain consent” if it deviated from conducting normal business.
 Twitter was required to “preserve substantially intact the material components of its current business organization,” the letter said.